frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

 long succession of incredible advances, that await us.

 [^1]: Due to the bipartite graph structure of RBMs, repeated Gibbs sampling is rapidly mixing, which allows an efficient approximation of the log-likelihood gradient.
-[^2]: The observables are required to trace out sufficiently smooth and Lipschitz-continous trajectories.
+[^2]: The observables are required to trace out sufficiently smooth and Lipschitz-continuous trajectories.
 [^3]: If you stack bipartite graphs together, you still get a bipartite graph.
 Of course, it's a little more complicated, but under the hood that's the reason, why DBMs can efficiently be trained.
 [^4]: I started the journey, to merge statistics with differential geometry and topology and would be glad, if I could inspire you with my ideas: &#091;[1](https://drive.google.com/open?id=1RnRLM7WlSw63zuftRassTI18ohMjr0vE), [2](https://drive.google.com/open?id=1nkNFPLXrAigD3MsETqt5hN9VI94nLvN0), [3](https://drive.google.com/open?id=16gl2GCT5taeH9oo86SHkFKZdeTyRRwTs), [4](https://drive.google.com/open?id=1jssUKKcUFw4LfDiWqjneMKRvVFUmZffP)&#093;, but be warned: You could get mad (or bored)!